 In December 2004, the Company entered into an agreement with AXIS Consultants Pty Ltd to provide geological, management and administration services to the Company.
 AXIS is affiliated through common management.
-We are one of four affiliated companies.
+The Company is one of five affiliated companies of which three are Australian public companies listed on Australian Stock Exchange.
 Each of the companies has some common Directors, officers and shareholders.
 In addition, each of the companies is substantially dependent upon AXIS for its senior management and certain mining and exploration staff.
 A number of arrangements and transactions have been entered into from time to time between such companies.
 It has been the intention of the affiliated companies and respective Boards of Directors that each of such arrangements or transactions should accommodate the respective interest of the relevant affiliated companies in a manner which is fair to all parties and equitable to the shareholders of each.
 Currently, there are no material arrangements or planned transactions between the Company and any of the other affiliated companies other than AXIS.